AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 To set the height of rows and the header, use {api:anychart.charts.Gantt#defaultRowHeight}defaultRowHeight(){api} and {api:anychart.charts.Gantt#headerHeight}headerHeight(){api}.

 **Note 1:** The `rowHeight` data field allows setting the height of an indvidual row.
-Levels of the header can be also adjusted individually – see [Header: Level Height](Timeline/Header#level_height).
+Levels of the header can be also adjusted individually, as explained in [Header: Level Height](Timeline/Header#level_height).

 **Note 2:** Timeline elements automatically adjust to the row height.
-However, you can set their heights manually.
-To learn more, read articles in the [Elements](Elements) section, which explain how to configure different types of elements.
+However, you can set their heights manually – read articles in the [Elements](Elements) section to learn more.

 In the sample below, there is a Gantt chart with the row and header height configured: